 Rights and responsibilities for all mutual parts should be confirmed.
-The exact boundaries require to be confirmed as per the Title Deeds.

-The property has been extended in the past.
+The property has been altered and extended.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.